alphagov/govuk-developer-docs/source/manual/data-gov-uk-supporting-ckan.html.md

 ### Accessing the database

-In order to access the CKAN database to run queries on the `db_admin` machine:
+In order to access the CKAN database to run queries on the `ckan_db_admin` machine:

-`psql -U ckan -h postgresql-primary -p 5432 ckan_production`
+`psql -U ckan -h ckan-postgres -p 5432 ckan_production`

 The password can be extracted from the configuration file on the `ckan` machine for the environment you are targeting: